Darkness4/fc2-live-dl-go/README.md

 **Darwin**

-Partial static binaries are generated using the file [Dockerfile.darwin-base](Dockerfile.darwin-base) and [Dockerfile.darwin](Dockerfile.darwin).
+Partial static binaries are generated using the [Dockerfile.darwin-base](Dockerfile.darwin-base) and [Dockerfile.darwin](Dockerfile.darwin) files.

 You can customize FFmpeg by editing [Dockerfile.darwin-base](Dockerfile.darwin-base).